 What is Local Voices?

-Local Voices is a long term project delivered by disabled people, for disabled people and gives Tower Hamlets residents and people with long-term health conditions a say in how council and other local services support them.
-Local Voices is an independent group, made up of disabled people from across the borough.
+Local Voices is a long term project delivered by disabled people, for disabled people within Tower Hamlets, that gives disabled residents and people with long-term health conditions a say in how the council and other local services support them.
+Local Voices is an independent group, funded by Tower Hamlets Council, made up of disabled people from across the borough.

 Where did it come from and what does it do?

-With support of disabled people and people interested in disability issues, we want to develop Local Voices and build its capacity to work with the council on addressing the issues affecting disabled people from all backgrounds across Tower Hamlets.
+Working with local disabled people, people interested in disability issues, and local partners and service providers we want to develop the Local Voices Network and build its capacity to represent disabled people whilst working with the council to address the issues affecting disabled people from all backgrounds across Tower Hamlets.

 What has local voices done so far?

 In its first year (2012) the Local Voices Project organised focus group sessions, surveys and the Local Voices steering group, made up of disabled residents, over 400 people were asked their views on a number of issues and the things they worry about most.

 Disabled people said they are particularly worried about; the impact of welfare reform, accessing appropriate social care, and discrimination, stigma and negative attitudes directed towards disabled people.